 You should contact your Premier Managed Platform administrator at your firm.
 They will be able to temporarily disable two-factor authentication for your account or provide your emergency codes.
 For security reasons, we are unable to disable two-factor authentication or provide your emergency codes.

 As a Premier Administrator, how do I help a user get access if they don't have their two-factor device or emergency codes?

-Log in to a site on your Premier Managed Platform with your Site Admin account, then hover over My Sites in the toolbar and click on the Dashboard link for the site name containing "Domain Routing Page."
+Log in to a site on your Premier Managed Platform with your Site Admin account, then hover over My Sites in the toolbar and click on the Dashboard link for the site name containing "Network Dashboard."
 Once you are on that dashboard, hover over Users then select Add User.
 Then under Add an existing user to this site enter the user's email address to add them to this site.

 Then hover over Settings in the left menu and click Two-Factor Authentication.
 This page contains settings that affect every site and user on your Premier Managed Platform.

 Scroll to the Manage users' settings section, and click the field to enter their username.
 Then click the Get codes button to get the user's emergency codes.
 If they have lost their two-factor device or used all of their emergency codes, you can click the Deactivate Two-Factor Auth button to allow them to log in and set up two-factor authentication again.
 You can even deactivate two-factor for the user and then click Activate Two-Factor Auth to get their new secret key and emergency codes to share with them securely.